nodejs/node/doc/api/permissions.md

 #### Limitations and known issues

-There are constraints you need to know before using this system:

-* Native modules are restricted by default when using the Permission Model.
+Before utilizing this system, it's crucial to understand its constraints and potential issues:

+1. **Native Module Restrictions**: When employing the Permission Model, native modules are subject to default restrictions.
-* OpenSSL engines currently cannot be requested at runtime when the Permission Model is enabled, affecting the built-in crypto, https, and tls modules.
+2. **OpenSSL Engine Runtime Requests**: At present, requesting OpenSSL engines dynamically during runtime while the Permission Model is active is not supported.
+This impacts the functionality of built-in crypto, https, and tls modules.
-* Relative paths are not supported through the CLI (`--allow-fs-*`).
+3. **CLI Relative Paths**: The Command Line Interface (CLI) does not support relative paths (`--allow-fs-*`).
-* The model does not inherit to a child node process.
+4. **Inheritance to Child Node Process**: The model's capabilities do not extend to child node processes.
+5. **Inheritance to Worker Threads**: Similarly, the model's functionality is not inherited by worker threads.
-* The model does not inherit to a worker thread.
+6. **Path Resolution**: The model always attempts to resolve paths.
+   Consequently, creating a _relative symlink_ is not feasible within the context of the permission model.
-* When creating symlinks the target (first argument) should have read and write access.
+7. **Symlink Creation Requirements**: When creating symlinks, ensure that the target (first argument) has both read and write access.
-* Permission changes are not retroactively applied to existing resources.
+8. **Non-Retroactive Permission Changes**: Any permission changes made are not retroactively applied to pre-existing resources.
+   This also holds true for relative links pointing to "forbidden" paths.

 [Import maps]: https://url.spec.whatwg.org/#relative-url-with-fragment-string
 [Security Policy]: https://github.com/nodejs/node/blob/main/SECURITY.md